AtiqurCode/quasar-boilerlate-readmore/README.md

 ## Points to be noted
 - Always keep Quasar version up-to-date.
 - Never use/import any `.env` variables in any file/code other than `consts.js`.
+- Never manipulate pinia state directly from any component.

 ## Directory structure
 ```bash